DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Introduction

 \section{Introduction}

 A brain-computer interface (BCI) provides a direct communication pathway between cortical activity and external devices \cite{Rosenfeld2017}.
 Non-invasive BCIs based on electroencephalography (EEG) have gained prominence because EEG sensors are inexpensive, portable, and safe for extended use \cite{wu2020transfer}.
 Nevertheless, the low signal-to-noise ratio, non-stationarity, and significant inter-subject variability of scalp EEG impose stringent requirements on the decoding model that translates raw signals into task-relevant information.
-This study focuses on two significant EEG decoding tasks: motor imagery (MI) classification \cite{Pfurtscheller2001}, which enables hands-free control of prostheses and wheelchairs, and epileptic seizure detection \cite{Acharya2013}, a task of automated neurological monitoring.